 The student Referral process is co-ordinated by the Head teacher and enables the New Skill Centre to assess whether it offers the most appropriate provision for the young person.
 This is completed in collaboration between the New Skill Centre and our LA Commissioners and/or Home schools.

 The Transition and Induction process is completed within the first few weeks of the student starting at the New Skill Centre.
-The Transition phase is co-ordinated by the Transition and Pastoral Lead.
+The Transition phase is co-ordinated by the Assistant Headteacher, Pastoral and Wellbeing.
 The Induction phase is co-ordinated by the Deputy Head teacher/SENCO.
 It is during this phase that students will be assessed, to enable target setting and the creation of the IEP.
 The Transition and Induction period is organised to enable the young person to gradually integrate into the setting, become confident with the staff team and to get to know other pupils.

 During the referral, transition and induction process, pupil information is gained from referring home schools, local authority, professional agencies, training providers, social care team, parents/carers and from baselining the skills of the young person.

 Referral and Transition/Induction process at the New Skill Centre

 - Home School/Suffolk LA identifies NSC as a potential placement for pupil.

 - Headteacher/SENCO/Transition and Pastoral Lead review pupil referral information and suitability of placement.